w3c/wai-quick-start/source/index.html.erb.md

 status: editors-draft
 ---

 Get started with accessibility.
 These tips introduce some basic considerations for making your website more accessible to people with disabilities, and provide links to additional guidance.
-There may be tips relevant to your work in more than one category below.
+Tips are grouped by activity and information relevant to your work might be in more than one page.

 {:.tips-grid}
 * [{::nomarkdown}<svg><use xlink:href="#designing"></svg>{:/}<span>Designing</span> for Web Accessibility](designing.html)<span class="visuallyhidden">: </span>Tips for user interface and visual design.